rndlabs/cow-docs/docs/5_tutorials/9_build-on-top-of-cow-protocol.md

 ### What is CoW Swap & CoW Protocol

-CoW Swap is a Decentralized Application (DApp) and Protocol allowing users to exchange digital assets directly (peer-to-peer) and via existing trading decentralized exchanges.
+CoW Swap is a Decentralized Application (DApp) and Protocol allowing users to exchange digital assets directly (peer-to-peer) and via existing trading decentralised exchanges.

 Its novel design maximizes trade efficiency and provides a competitive way to ensure best prices.